diecatiamonteiro/neighbourhood-helper-fullstack-mern/README.md

    - "My Requests" (requests they posted).
    - "My Offers" (requests they offered help on).
 5. Can edit or delete their own requests.
-6. Can withdraw offers on other users’ requests.
+6. Can withdraw offers on other users' requests.

 #### 📌 Request owner chooses who helps them by accepting or declining help offers